Marcell Ozuna Preview, Player Props: Braves vs. Mets

 Marcell Ozuna At The Plate

-- In 33.6% of his games this season, Ozuna has had at least one RBI.
-He's picked up more than one in 15.0% and driven in three or more of his team's runs in five contests.
+- In 34.3% of his games this year, Ozuna has had at least one RBI.
+He's picked up more than one in 15.7% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.